ZongyuanShen/SMART/README.md

 - [Maintaince](#Maintaince)

 ## Introduction
 **SMART** facilitates fast reactive replanning in dynamic environments.
-It performs risk-based tree-pruning if the current path is obstructed by nearby moving obstacle(s), resulting in multiple disjoint subtrees.
+It performs risk-based local tree-pruning if the current path is obstructed by nearby moving obstacle(s), resulting in multiple disjoint subtrees.
 Then, it exploits these subtrees and performs informed tree-repair at hot-spots that lie at the intersection of subtrees to find a new path.

 <p align="center">
   <img src="Gif/Scenario1_video_1x.gif" height = "300"/>